javierguzman/javierguzman/README.md

 # How am I?

-My name is Javier Guzman and I am a software engineer living in Europe.
+My name is Javier Guzman, a software engineer living in Europe.
 I have an embedded software background and I have worked in the automotive, aerospace and telecom sectors.

-In 2020 I left my job to make a change in my career and move into the web application world.
-I wanted to create something by myself so I tried to create Kindoi, a web app to get your travel itinerary sorted within seconds.
-However, I have recently decided not to continue with the idea as I did not see the desired growth and there are millions of other ideas waiting to be shipped.
-I like travel, photography, reading technical books.
+In 2020 I moved into the web/mobile phone apps sector and made my first dive into the entrepreneur world.
+As a result of that I created Kindoi, a web app to get your travel itinerary sorted within seconds.
+A demo can be found on my personal website.

-Currently I am looking for a job in the web development sector.
+Currently, I am looking for a job while creating more apps.

 🖖You can find me on🖖